ooples/pine_script_docs/source/concepts/Repainting.rst

   (most classic indicators like MACD, RSI, and the vast majority of indicators in the `Public Library <https://www.tradingview.com/scripts/>`__).
-  If you elect to use these scripts to issue alerts or generate orders, then you should know if they are being generated using the realtime or confirmed values, and decide for yourself if their behavior meets your requirements.
+  If you elect to use these scripts to issue alerts or generate orders, then you should know if they are being generated using the realtime or confirmed values, and decide for yourself if the script`s behavior meets your requirements.
 - **Potentially misleading**: plotting in the past, recalculating and re-situating past events (Ichimoku, most pivot scripts, most strategies using ``calc_on_evey_tick = true``).
 - **Unacceptable**: scripts using future information, strategies running on non-standard charts.